hasii2011/peskytm/README.md

 ```

 Notice this utility has no parameters.
 You simply execute it.
-Internally, `peskytm` use `sudo`, so you will be prompted for you OS X password (Don't worry the utility does nothing but pass it along).
+Internally, `peskytm` use `sudo`, so you will be prompted for your OS X password (Don't worry the utility does nothing but pass it along).
 You will then see output like the following: